 Yes, it is up to the project team to establish the methodology for the validation of SBAS testing results and the realisation of the ground truth.
 CRCSI can provide technical advice if necessary.

 Will the satellite transmit a ranging signal like a normal SBAS?

 SBAS Testbed signal in space (SIS) will not be usable for ranging and will serve as message link only.
-There's no corrections generation for the user-derived range error (UDRE) that'd be associated with the GEO satellite, but more importantly, the SIS generation software in the Signal Generation Subsystem does not have the requisite control capability to support a ranging capability on either the L1 or L5 signal.
+There are no corrections generation for the user-derived range error (UDRE) that would be associated with the GEO satellite.
+More importantly, the SIS generation software in the Signal Generation Subsystem does not have the requisite control capability to support a ranging capability on either the L1 or L5 signal.